-A fixed term contract meaning a short term contract for a specific period of time can be used for temporary or seasonal workers whose skills are not needed year-round.
-Unless renewed, a fixed term contract will expire by a predetermined end-date.
+First thing’s first, let’s examine what does “fixed term” mean?
+The term “fixed-term contract” means a short term contract for a specific period of time.
+This type of fixed contract can be used for temporary or seasonal workers, usually due to decreased demand during other parts of the year.
+Unless renewed, a fixed-term contract will expire by a predetermined end date.

-While other countries may have more restrictions, American labor laws do not limit the duration of a fixed term employment contract or the circumstances under which it can be offered.
+While other countries may have more restrictions, labour laws do not limit the duration of a fixed-term employment contract or the circumstances under which it can be offered.
 Though is not regulated, these contracts typically last between one and three years.

-Project work – If a business is in need of a specific skill to complete a project but will no longer require a specialist when the project is complete.
+Project work – If a business is in need of specific skills to complete a project but will no longer require a specialist when the project is complete.

 Seasonal work – When a business requires more employees during a high season.
 This may be around the winter holidays for retail stores or summer holidays for hotels.